-If you specified a static IP address, save the IP address information because you must enter the IP address when you log in again.
+If you specified a static IP address, save the IP address information because you must type the IP address when you log in again.

-You are disconnected from the access point.
-If you changed the default country, the access point restarts.
+You are disconnected from the AP.
+If you changed the default country, the AP restarts.

-- 9. Reconnect over WiFi to the access point's WiFi network using the new SSID and passphrase that you just defined on the Day Zero Easy Setup page. - 10.
-Enter the access point IP address in the address bar of your browser.
+- 9. Reconnect over WiFi to the AP's WiFi network using the new SSID and passphrase that you just defined on the Day Zero Easy Setup page. - 10.
+Type the AP IP address in the browser address bar.

-If you changed the IP address, enter the IP address that you specified in Step 6.
+If you changed the IP address, type the IP address that you specified in Step 6.

-Your browser might display a security warning because of the self-signed certificate on the access point, which is expected behavior.
+Your browser might display a security warning because of the self-signed certificate on the AP, which is expected behavior.
 You can proceed, or add an exception for the security warning.
-For more information, see What to do if you get a browser security warning on page 55.
+For more information, see What to do if you get a browser security warning on page 39.